SpannerProtocol/web-docs/docs/dpo_rule.md

 The Management Fee is applied to each Yield release and is determined by these rules:
  - **Skin In the Game**: The fee is set as (5 + Z)%, where Z is the number of seats bought by the DPO Manager on creation.
 This fee will stay the same even if a manager decides to buy additional seats at a later time.
  - **Lifetime Sentence**: Once ACTIVE, the Manager has 7-days to purchase a target.
 After this period, any Member can act on behalf of the DPO and the Management Fee will be permanently slashed in half (to punish the lazy manager).
+Note a DPO Member will act through its Manager.

 Releasing Yields empties the *Yield Account* and distributes the yield by these rules:
 - **Lazy Slashing**: Management Fee for this release will be slashed in half if the yield account has been accumulating for more than 5 days.